Educator, Build Plant Grow

 “I began teaching eighth grade Religion and Social Studies at St. John Vianney School in 1977.
 In 2009, our pastor at the time, Tony Mancuso, introduced me this fantastic program, and I’ve been using it ever since,” says Kathleen Mary Cook, a lifetime devoted and passionate teacher of religion in the San Jose area.

-Mancuso is the Ethics Center's associate director of Character Education, and the program Cook so enthusiastically references is the Build.Plant.Grow curriculum (BPG), which he wrote.
+Mancuso was formerly the Ethics Center's associate director of Character Education, and the program Cook so enthusiastically references is the Build.Plant.Grow curriculum (BPG), which he wrote.
 Weekly lessons plans integrate the teachings of the Gospel with character education and bring the Scriptures to life through literature, serving as a model for those wishing to live their best lives as Christians.

 As a volunteer catechist at a variety of South Bay parishes and churches for nearly 50 years, Cook takes joy in her role as volunteer director of Religious Education at St. John’s.
 Build.
 Plant.
 Grow. has not only transformed Cook’s life as an educator, but the hundreds of students she has taught there over nearly a decade, many of whom have gone on to become writers, teachers, and Catechists for the BPG program itself.
 “I have a great passion and love for what Tony does.
 I don’t think he realizes the impact he has," she comments.